explosion/spacy-course/chapters/en/chapter3.md

 <exercise id="11" title="Entities and extensions">

-In this exercise, you'll combine custom extension attributes with the model's predictions and create an attribute getter that returns a Wikipedia search URL if the span is a person, organization, or location.
+In this exercise, you'll combine custom extension attributes with the statistical predictions and create an attribute getter that returns a Wikipedia search URL if the span is a person, organization, or location.

 - Complete the `get_wikipedia_url` getter so it only returns the URL if the span's label is in the list of labels.